+Students receive a notice about the WarnMe system in their main registration tool (SISWeb), and whenever a student's contact information is out of date they receive an alert about updating their information in the student records tool within their myucdavis site.
 To update contact information for emergency alerts and warnings, students, faculty, and staff should use the UC Davis WarnMe site.

-Although the alert system is designed to provide lifesaving information to those in harm's way, the system was upgraded to include a community feature where anyone can register to receive alerts.
+Although the alert system is designed to provide lifesaving information to those in harm's way, the system includes a community feature where anyone can register to receive alerts.
 The system complements other UC Davis communications including the Web (UC Davis homepage and Facebook, and Aggie Family Pack for parents), the Emergency Status Line (530) 752-4000, and news media (KFBK 1530 AM and other news media).